-During the Reporting Period, the Agricultural Operation engaged 311 suppliers that were based in Bolivia and Mainland China.
-In Bolivia, suppliers mostly provided resources for farming and machinery, and services relating to agriculture production.
-In China, suppliers primarily services on office supplies, advertising, internet, media, electronics, and programming, respectively.
+During the Reporting Period, the Agricultural Operation engaged 338 suppliers that were based in Bolivia and Mainland China.
+For suppliers from Bolivia, the Agricultural Operations mainly procured resources for farming and machinery, and services relating to agriculture production.
+For suppliers from Mainland China, the Agricultural Operation mainly procured agriculture chemicals that cannot be locally sourced.
 The Property Investment Operation did not record the number of suppliers they engaged.
 See below for a detailed breakdown of key suppliers.